Linear model for classification#

-In regression, we saw that the target to be predicted was a continuous variable.
-In classification, this target will be discrete (e.g. categorical).
+In regression, we saw that the target to be predicted is a continuous variable.
+In classification, the target is discrete (e.g. categorical).

-We will go back to our penguin dataset.
-However, this time we will try to predict the penguin species using the culmen information.
-We will also simplify our classification problem by selecting only 2 of the penguin species to solve a binary classification problem.
+In this notebook we go back to the penguin dataset.
+However, this time the task is to predict the penguin species using the culmen information.
+We also simplify our classification problem by selecting only 2 of the penguin species to solve a binary classification problem.

 Note